Andrew-Blakemore/Andrew-Blakemore.github.io/index.md

     </p>

     <p>
     Take a look around to explore my work and travels.
-If something catches your interest, feel free to reach out—I’d love to connect.
+If something catches your interest, feel free to reach out—I’d love to connect!
     </p>

     <a href="/_pages/about/" class="btn btn--primary">